pzhaojohnson/rnacanvas.app-object/README.md

 app.drawDotBracket(seq, dotBracket);

 // ensure that the drawn structure fits inside the drawing
-// (and add some extra space around the drawn structure) app.drawing.setPadding(200);
+// (and include some extra space around the drawn structure) app.drawing.setPadding(200);

 app.drawingView.fitToContent();